 In the late 1930s, the home began to include troubled children whose parents could not care for them; it changed its name to the Orthodox Jewish Children's Home in 1945.
 Selling its Parkwood property to the Chebath Jerusalem congregation, the home moved to the grounds of BELLEFAIRE in 1946 and arranged for the JEWISH CHILDREN'S BUREAU to provide psychiatric and social-work services.
 The home closed as an independent entity in Sept.
 1957 and became the Orthodox Jewish Children's Assn., a Jewish Children's Bureau affiliate.
 It then purchased 5 houses for Orthodox group foster homes.

-Jewish Community Federation records, WRHS.
+Finding aid for the Jewish Community Federation Records, WRHS.